Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-selectable-gifts/README.md

 # Vendure Selectable Gifts Plugin

-Vendure plugin to enable free customer selected goodies:
+Vendure plugin to enable free customer selected gifts:

-- Administrators can determine which variants are eligible as goodies by applying a facet to the variants
+- Administrators can use a custom Promotion to select variants that are applicable as gift.
-- Administrators can create Promotions that determine what goodies are eligible under what conditions
+- Administrators can use Promotion Conditions that determine when gifts are eligible for an order
-- Customers can view which goodies apply to them or their order during checkout, and select their prefered goodie, and add it to cart
+- Customers can view which gifts apply to their order during checkout, and select their prefered gift, and add it to cart
-- The selected goodie is added to the order for free.
+- The selected gift is added to the order for free.

 ## Getting started